jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 });
 ```

-A join operation will be implemented that groups images by the DOY property just added.
+A join operation will be implemented that groups images by the 'doy' property just added.
 It expects two
 collections: a distinct DOY collection and the complete collection.
 The complete collection exists, the
 distinct collection needs to be defined.
 Do so by filtering the complete collection to a single year of
 data e.g. 2013.